 If so, don’t worry!
 You don’t need to read everything about computer vision and OpenCV.
-Instead, what you really need is an expertly curated list of OpenCV 3 tutorials, guides, and resources.
+Instead, what you really need is an expertly curated list of OpenCV 3 and OpenCV 4 tutorials, guides, and resources.

-And that’s exactly why I have started to collect the best Python and OpenCV 3 articles and tutorials on PyImageSearch into a single, easy to digest page.
+And that’s exactly why I have started to collect the best Python and OpenCV 3 and OpenCV 4 articles and tutorials on PyImageSearch into a single, easy to digest page.

-Want to learn how to install OpenCV 3 and Python on your system?
-No problem, I cover how to install OpenCV 3 on most major operating systems including Mac OSX, Ubuntu, and the Raspberry Pi.
+Want to learn how to install OpenCV 3 or OpenCV 4 with Python on your system?
+No problem, I cover how to install OpenCV 3 and OpenCV 4 on most major operating systems including macOS, Ubuntu, and the Raspberry Pi.

-What about learning the difference between functions in OpenCV 2.4 and OpenCV 3?
+What about learning the difference between functions in OpenCV 2.4, OpenCV 3, and OpenCV 4?
 Not an issue, let me help.

-Or what about general tips and tricks using Python and OpenCV 3?
+Or what about general tips and tricks using Python and OpenCV 3 and OpenCV 4?
 I’ve got those too.

-As new computer vision tutorials and articles are released on the PyImageSearch blog that cover OpenCV 3, I’ll updating this page.
-In the meantime, be sure to scroll through this page, open up any OpenCV 3 links that interest you, and start learning!
+As new computer vision tutorials and articles are released on the PyImageSearch blog that cover OpenCV 3 and OpenCV 4, I’ll be updating this page.
+In the meantime, be sure to scroll through this page, open up any OpenCV 3 or OpenCV 4 links that interest you, and start learning!

 Install OpenCV 3 and Python

 The first step in learning computer vision using the OpenCV library is to get OpenCV and Python installed and configured on your system.
 I have created many OpenCV 3 and Python 2.7 + Python 3 installation tutorials, including macOS, Ubuntu, and the Raspberry Pi.
 Please use the links and resources below to install OpenCV 3 and Python on your system.